BgeeDB/bgee_pipeline/README.md

 ## Introduction

-Bgee is a database to retrieve and compare gene expression patterns in multiple animal species, produced from multiple data types (RNA-Seq, Affymetrix, _in situ_ hybridization, and EST data).
+Bgee is a database to retrieve and compare gene expression patterns in multiple animal species, produced from multiple data types (RNA-Seq, scRNA-Seq, and _in situ_ hybridization).

 Bgee is based exclusively on curated "normal", healthy, expression data (e.g., no gene knock-out, no treatment, no disease), to provide a comparable reference of normal gene expression.